What is my credit score – and why is it important?

 There are a few different ways to get a copy of your credit score – some are free and some cost a small fee.

 - Credit score services.
-There are many free credit score services that don’t require your credit card details.
-You can find many reputable companies online offering this service.
+There are many free credit score services that require basic personal information to access your credit report.
+You can find many reputable companies online offering this service, including any in the table above.

 - A credit bureau.
-You can find out your credit score directly from one of the two credit bureaus: TransUnion or Equifax.
-You will likely have to pay a fee to access your score immediately, while sometimes these bureaus will offer a free copy of your report sent via the mail.
+You can find out your credit score directly from one of the two major credit bureaus: TransUnion or Equifax.
+You may have to pay a fee to access your score immediately, while ordering a copy via the mail will usually be free of charge.

 - Credit counsellors.
 If you’re in need of financial counselling, credit counsellors can provide you with a copy of your credit report and credit score free of charge.